 With causal (management) logic, a goal is defined that promises the highest return and that is to be achieved through a set of resources (people, machines, finances).
 Ideally, influences that could interfere with the achievement of goals are avoided.

-Effectuation goes another way.
+Effectuation takes a different approach.
 Earnings cannot be predicted, so they are not helpful in making decisions.
-The affordable effort or the affordable loss offer a better orientation.
-So business founders should only invest what they are willing to lose.
-Effectuation basically begins with the available resources and without a clearly defined goal.
-It is about action and the means determine what is feasible.
-The questions are at the center of the resource orientation:
+The affordable stake or the affordable loss offer a better orientation.
+The founder’s individually defined loss expectation becomes the basis for decision-making.
+Entrepreneurs should therefore only invest what they are prepared to lose.
+Basically, considerations start with available funds and without a firmly defined goal.
+It is all about action and the means determine what is feasible.
+At the centre of the means orientation are the questions: